|Official Plant Name||Cucurbita pepo|

 If you’ve not seen a courgette before, they are green in appearance and sometimes have streaks of yellow.
 They’re a firm fruit (often mistaken for a vegetable) and while the outside has a thick green skin, the inside of a courgette is lighter, with a very light yellow interior.
 They can be cut into strips, sliced, diced or even grated to create a delicious addition to your home-cooked meals.

-Below, we explore some of the reasons to grow your own courgettes at home, some tips and tricks to grow a healthy crop and some advice on caring for your delicious green veggies.
+Below, we explore some of the reasons to grow your own courgettes at home, some tips and tricks to grow a bountiful crop and some advice on caring for your delicious green veggies.

 Tips for growing courgettes at home